Your big toe is most likely to be affected first, but gout can cause other joints to become inflamed too. These include joints in:

 - have severe psoriasis (itchy, dry and flaky skin), which can sometimes cause your body to produce too much uric acid

-- Damage to your kidneys (if uric acid crystals collect in them).
+- Damage to your kidneys (if uric acid crystals collect in your kidneys).

-It can help to identify anything that causes you to have gout symptoms, such as drinking beer, for example.
-You can then take steps to cut down on these triggers and reduce your chances of having gout again.
-You can also prevent gout from coming back so often and so severely by making changes to your diet and taking medicines.
+If you have gout, keeping a diary of your symptoms may help you identify any particular triggers.
+You can then take steps to cut down on these triggers and reduce your chances of having an attack of gout again.
+You may stop your gout from coming back so often and so severely by making changes to your diet and taking medicines.

 Diet and lifestyle

-What you choose to eat and drink may have an impact on gout.
-There are some foods that are very high in purines, which can increase the amount of uric acid in your blood.
-It’s best not to eat much of these foods very often.
+Your gout may be affected by what you eat and drink.
+Some foods are very high in purines, which can increase how much uric acid you have in your blood.
+Try to limit how much of these foods you eat.
 These include:

 - liver and kidneys

-If you’re planning to make changes to your diet, ask your doctor for advice to ensure you still get all the nutrients you need.
+If you’re planning to make changes to your diet, ask a dietician for advice to make sure you still get all the nutrients you need.
 For more information on what not to eat and drink if you have gout, see our FAQ: Foods and drinks to avoid.

-Aim to drink less alcohol, particularly beer, stout and port wines, because these raise the level of uric acid in your blood.
-Make sure you drink enough non-alcoholic fluids as this will help to lower the uric acid level in your body.
+Aim to drink less alcohol particularly beer, stout, and port wines because these raise the level of uric acid in your blood.
+Try to drink at least three litres of non-alcoholic fluids each day, as this will help to lower your uric acid levels.

-Losing any excess weight will also help to prevent gout.
+Losing any excess weight and taking regular exercise may also help to prevent gout attacks.

-If you have more than two attacks of gout in a year or have tophi, you may need to take medicines to prevent it.
-These can help to control the levels of uric acid in your blood.
-The aim is to prevent you getting gout again and if you do, reduce how long it lasts and make it less severe.
-These medicines aren't used to treat symptoms of gout and shouldn’t be started while you’re having a gout attack.
+If you have more than two attacks of gout in a year, you may need to take medicines to prevent it.
+These can help to control how much uric acid you have in your blood and stop you having more attacks.
+These medicines can’t be used to treat symptoms of gout and shouldn’t be started while you’re having a gout attack.
 Your GP will usually prescribe them a week or two after your last gout symptoms have gone.

-If you need to take these medicines for the rest of your life to control your gout.
+You’ll need to take these medicines for the rest of your life to control your gout.

-Your doctor will usually prescribe a medicine called allopurinol that you take daily.
-An alternative is febuxostat if allopurinol isn't suitable for you, for example if you have severe side-effects) you may be prescribed febuxostat instead.
-Both of these medicines prevent gout by stopping the formation of uric acid.
-Both allopurinol and febuxostat may actually cause an attack of gout when you first start taking them.
-To help prevent this happening, you may be advised to take NSAIDs, colchicine or steroid tablets alongside allopurinol or febuxostat.
-Take these for at least three months.
+Your doctor will usually prescribe a medicine called allopurinol, which you take every day.
+But if allopurinol isn't suitable for you (for example, if you have severe side-effects) you may be prescribed febuxostat instead.
+Both of these medicines prevent gout by stopping your body producing uric acid.
+They may cause an attack of gout when you first start taking them.
+But to help prevent this, your doctor may prescribe NSAIDs, colchicines, or steroid tablets as well as allopurinol or febuxostat.

 If febuxostat isn't suitable for you, your doctor may suggest you take other medicines, such as probenecid, sulfinpyrazone and benzbromarone.
 These increase the amount of uric acid that your body removes in your urine.

 Always ask your GP for advice and read the patient information leaflet that comes with your medicine.

-To reduce the symptoms of gout and how often you get it, try not to eat foods that contain very high levels of purines.
-Purines are substances that are broken down into uric acid and can make gout worse.
-Foods that contain high levels of purines include certain meats and seafood.
+To reduce your symptoms, and how often you get them, try not to eat foods that contain very high levels of purines.
+Purines are broken down into uric acid in your body.
+If you have too much uric acid in your blood, you can develop gout.

 Foods that are very high in purines include: